 Archives de l'État à Arlon / Rijksarchief te Aarlen

-- State Archives Arlon
+- State Archives in Arlon

-In retrospect, the National Archives of Belgium’, the National Archives and the State Archives in the Provinces), in other words the State Archives are a federal academic establishment that forms part of the“Service Public Fédéral de Programmation Politique scientifique”(Belgian Federal Science Policy Office).
-The institution includes the“Archives Générales du Royaume”in Brussels and 18 State Archives that are distributed throughout the country.
-The State Archives ensure the proper preservation of archival documents produced and managed by the state authorities.
-For this purpose, the State Archives issue directives and recommendations, conduct inspections, organises training for civil servants and act as an advisory body for the construction and preparation of premises for the conservation of archives and for the organisation of archive management within a public authority.
-The State Archives obtain and preserve (following sorting) archive documents that are at least 30 years old from courts, tribunals, public authorities, notaries and from the private sector and private individuals (companies, politicians, associations and societies, influential families, etc. that have played an important role in society).
+Now broadly known as ‘the State Archives of Belgium’, the National Archives and the State Archives in the Provinces are a federal academic organisation that forms part of the Belgian Federal Science Policy Office (BELSPO).
+The State Archives are made up of the National Archives in Brussels and 17 State Archives that are distributed throughout the country.
+The State Archives’ role is to ensure the proper preservation of archival documents produced and managed by the state authorities.
+In order to fulfil its responsibilities, the State Archives issue directives and recommendations; conduct inspections and organise training for civil servants.
+The State Archives also act as an advisory body for the construction and preparation of premises for the conservation of archives and for the organisation of archive management within public institutions.
+The State Archives obtain and preserve (following sorting) archival documents that are at least 30 years old from courts, tribunals, public authorities, notaries and from the private sector and private individuals (companies, politicians, associations and societies, influential families, etc. that have played an important role in society).
 They ensure that public archives are transferred according to strict archival standards.